Udderly EZ™ Milker

 - Milk for your family’s use, reduce strain on your hands!

-Designed with input from shepherds, herdsmen, veterinarians, farm managers and more from around the world.
+Designed with input from shepherds, herdsmen, veterinarians and farm managers from around the world.

 Milker Kit includes: